 The charity Birthrights has produced a factsheet 'Your basic birth rights' that has been translated into sixteen languages, available to print and download from here

-This means that doctors and midwives should ensure that you have information about the proposed treatment and any reasonable alternatives or variants.
-They should tell you about any material risks there might be with each option, as well as the benefits.
-A material risk means a risk that a reasonable person in your individual circumstances would be likely to judge to be significant, or that the doctor or midwife knows (or should be aware) that you would be likely to judge to be significant.
-The options considered should include the option of declining any treatment.
-The information should be objective and should be presented without any attempt to bully, coerce or otherwise unduly influence you into agreeing to the midwife or doctor’s recommended course of action.
+Doctors and midwives should ensure that you have information about the proposed treatment and any reasonable alternatives, which may include doing nothing.
+They should tell you about the material risks and benefits associated with the proposed treatment, and those associated with each reasonable alternative.
+A material risk means a risk that a 'reasonable person' in your individual circumstances would be likely to judge to be significant, or that the doctor or midwife knows (or should be aware) that you would be likely to judge to be significant.

 If a doctor or midwife says that a particular course of action (such as having a baby at home or declining an induction) will ‘increase the risk’, you may want to ask them what they mean by this.
 For example, they might say one option ‘doubles the chance of a stillbirth.’
 This could mean that the risk goes from 1 in 2000 to 1 in 1000.
 The risk is doubled, but it’s still a small risk.
 What you need to know is how big the actual risks are - so ask them for this information (the actual number or percentage).